bl4ko/ROS/docs/report.md

 ### Ground Ring Detection

-Works completely the same as the ring detection, but instead of checking the centre of the ring, we just check that the ring is big enough (inner_elipse > threshold)
+Works completely the same as the ring detection, but instead of checking the centre of the ring, we just check that the ring is big enough (inner_elipse > threshold).
+We also get the image from the arm camera which is looking directly to the ground and has a better view of the ground rings.

 #### Ground Ring Clustering